- How much do companies in Japan value an MBA?

 - Is it okay if I translate the letter of reference because my referee does not speak English?

-- No, Hitotsubashi ICS does not allow an applicant to translate the letter of reference; either an official translator or the referee must do the translation.
+- No, Hitotsubashi ICS does not allow an applicant to translate the letter of reference.
+Either the referee must do the translation or ask a third party like an official translator to do the translation.

 EMBA Admissions FAQs